Turboprop: Technological aspects

 The propeller itself is normally a constant-speed (variable pitch) propeller type similar to that used with larger aircraft reciprocating engines, except that the propeller-control requirements are very different.
 Due to the turbine engine's slow response to power inputs, particularly at low speeds, the propeller has a greater range of selected travel in order to make rapid thrust changes, notably for taxi, reverse, and other ground operations.
 The propeller has 2 modes, Alpha and Beta.
 Alpha is the mode for all flight operations including takeoff.
 Beta, a mode typically consisting of zero to negative thrust, is used for all ground operations aside from takeoff.
 The Beta mode is further broken down into 2 additional modes, Beta for taxi and Beta plus power.
 Beta for taxi as the name implies is used for taxi operations and consists of all pitch ranges from the lowest alpha range pitch, all the way down to zero pitch, producing very little to zero-thrust and is typically accessed by moving the power lever to a beta for taxi range.
 Beta plus power is a reverse range and produces negative thrust, often used for landing on short runways where the aircraft would need to rapidly slow down, as well as backing operations and is accessed by moving the power lever below the beta for taxi range.
-Due to the pilot not being able to see out of the rear of the aircraft for backing and the amount of debris reverse stirs up, manufacturers will often limit the speeds beta plus power may be used and restrict its use on unimproved runways.
+Due to the pilot not being able to see out of the rear of the aircraft for backing and the amount of debris reverse stirs up, manufacturers will often limit the speeds that beta plus power may be used at and restrict its use on unimproved runways.
 Feathering of these propellers is performed by the propeller control lever.

 The constant-speed propeller is distinguished from the reciprocating engine constant-speed propeller by the control system.
-The turboprop system consists of 3 propeller governors, a governor, and overspeed governor, and a fuel-topping governor.
-The governor works in much the same way a reciprocating engine propeller governor works, though a turboprop governor may incorporate beta control valve or beta lift rod for beta operation and is typically located in the 12 o'clock position.
+The turboprop system consists of 3 propeller governors: a governor, an overspeed governor, and a fuel-topping governor.
+The governor works in much the same way a reciprocating engine propeller governor works, though a turboprop governor may incorporate a beta control valve or beta lift rod for beta operation and is typically located in the 12 o'clock position.
 There are also other governors that are included in addition depending on the model, such as an overspeed and fuel topping governor on a Pratt & Whitney Canada PT6, and an under-speed governor on a Honeywell TPE331.
 The turboprop is also distinguished from other kinds of turbine engine in that the fuel control unit is connected to the governor to help dictate power.

 To make the engine more compact, reverse airflow can be used.
 On a reverse-flow turboprop engine, the compressor intake is at the aft of the engine, and the exhaust is situated forward, reducing the distance between the turbine and the propeller.